-- 1. Log in to the CloudStack UI as a user or admin. - 2.
-In the left navigation, click Storage. - 3.
-In Select View, choose Volumes. - 4.
-4. Click the volume name in the Volumes list, then click the Attach Disk button - 5.
-In the Instance popup, choose the VM to which you want to attach the volume.
+- 1. Log in to the CloudStack UI as a user or admin.

+- 2. In the left navigation, click Storage.

+- 3. In Select View, choose Volumes.

+- 5. In the Instance popup, choose the VM to which you want to attach the volume.
 You will only see instances to which you are allowed to attach volumes; for example, a user will see only instances created by that user, but the administrator will have more choices. - 6.
-When the volume has been attached, you should be able to see it by clicking Instances, the instance name, and View Volumes.
+When the volume has been attached, you should be able to see it by clicking Instances, the instance name, and View Volumes